SS Themistocles (1911): Building

 Themistocles, like Pericles, had twin screws driven by quadruple-expansion steam engines whose combined power output was rated at 1,075 NHP.

 George Thompson and Company registered Themistocles in Aberdeen.
 Her UK official number was 129349 and her code letters were HSCD.

 Service

 Aberdeen Line ran scheduled services between London and Ireland via Cape Town.
 Themistocles began her maiden voyage from London to Sydney on 16 February 1911.

-By 1914 Themistocles was equipped for wireless telegraphy.
+By 1914 Themistocles was equipped with wireless telegraphy.
 The Marconi Company operated her wireless on the 300 and 600 metre wavelengths.
 Her call sign was MGM.

 Troop ship

-In 1914 the Royal Navy chartered the ship as the troop ship HMT Themistocles, with the pennant number A32.
+In 1914 the Royal Australian Navy chartered the ship as the troop ship HMT Themistocles, with the pennant number A32.